kasemdeautsch/PP4/README.md

     ![](/static/images/features/date-error.png)

-  - The time field has choices with the allowed timings to avoid un wanted options.
+  - The time field has choices with the allowed timings to avoid unwanted options.

     ![](/static/images/features/time-choices.png)